 A more conscious approach can help investors make a positive impact.
-Like a 2016 impact investment in Civic Builders that built a new school to serve a city in financial ruin with a 29% poverty rate.
-Or an investment in funds that build affordable housing for disabled people.
+Like an impact investment in Civic Builders a few years ago that built a new school to serve a city in financial ruin with a 29% poverty rate.
+Or an investment in funds that build affordable housing for people with disabilities.

 4. Long-term performance